dobtco/wintersmith-knowledge-base/contents/articles/your_account/dashboard/signup_and_login.md

 ### My password isn't working.
 Help!

 If your password isn't working, make sure that you're signing in with the correct email address and confirm that your Caps Lock key is off.
-If it still isn't working, click the &ldquo;Forgot?&rdquo; button to the right of the password field to reset your password.
+If it still isn't working, click the "Forgot?" button to the right of the password field to reset your password.

 ### What should I do if I've tried to reset my password, but have not received the email?